Ragman (character): Pre-Crisis

 A Vietnam veteran, Rory Regan had grown up helping his father, a junk man who owned a pawn shop named Rags 'n' Tatters.
 His father always dreamed of making a better life for Rory and constantly promised that someday he would make Rory rich.
-While drinking with his friends one night, his father discovered 2 million United States dollars stuffed inside an old mattress that had been pawned just recently.
+While drinking with his friends one night, his father discovered two million United States dollars stuffed inside an old mattress that had been pawned just recently.
 He and his friends decided to hide the money for Rory, since they were too old to truly benefit from it.
 The money turned out to be the loot from an armored car heist and when the hoods came to the shop to get it, they shot down some electrical wires and used them to torture Rory's father and his friends into revealing where the money was hidden.
 Rory arrived soon after and, seeing his father in agony, attempted to free him from the wires.
 A final shock of power ran through the old men and grounded out at Rory, knocking him unconscious.
 When he regained consciousness, his father and friends were dead and the hoods responsible were gone.
 Using a costume made out of old rags (his father had bought it from a stranger before he died and left a note saying Rory could wear it to a costume party) he became Ragman, "the Tatterdemalion of Justice."
 Rory appeared to have gained the physical abilities of the men who were electrocuted since they were all touching as the final current of electricity flowed through them and into Rory.
 He gained an acrobat's agility, a strongman's strength, and a boxer's skills.

-In his Pre-Crisis incarnation, Rory Regan was Irish, not Jewish, as explicitly stated in the letters page of Ragman #3.
+In his pre-Crisis incarnation, Rory Regan was Irish, not Jewish, as explicitly stated in the letters page of Ragman #3.

 Post-Crisis

 Rory Regan is a junk man, doing good in his community by buying used items from people who need money.
 The suit of rags that he wears, as mentioned above, was originally just a costume made from materials found around the rag shop, Rags'n'Tatters, that he shared with his father.
 This was retconned in a 1991-92 eight-issue limited series, and currently each of the patches in the suit is made from the soul of an evildoer that Ragman had punished and absorbed.

 The absorption of these souls caused a problem for Rory at one point, when the evil souls hungered for murder and finally freed themselves of Ragman.
 It was only with the support of Batman and Rory's old friend, Rabbi Luria, that he regained control, though at the cost of Luria's life.
 Ragman's powers have increased since then.
 Currently, he can absorb souls into his costume.
 With each new soul added, a rag is added.
 He can call upon the souls in his costume to lend him their attributes or power.
-He is also a very proficient magic user.
+He is also a proficient magic user.